-John represents clients in complex business disputes involving sophisticated contracts, shareholders and LLC members, fraud, unfair competition, defamation, and other business-related issues.
-He also both counsels and advocates for clients in all aspects of employment law, including preparation of complicated employment, separation, and non-compete agreements on behalf of both businesses and executives, preparation of internal corporate employment documents, and representation in disputes involving the Fair Labor Standards Act, the North Carolina Wage and Hour Act, and other federal, state, and local employment statutes and regulations.
-John routinely represents clients in the North Carolina Business Court and in all three Federal District Courts in the State of North Carolina.
-He has also appeared before the Supreme Court of North Carolina, the Court of Appeals of North Carolina, and the Fourth Circuit Court of Appeals.
+John concentrates his practice in complex business, employment, and constitutional law.
+He regularly advises clients on business matters and disputes involving contracts, shareholder and LLC member issues, fraud, unfair competition, defamation, and other business-related claims.
+John also counsels and advocates for clients in all aspects of employment law, including preparation and litigation of employment, separation, and non-compete agreements on behalf of both businesses and executives, preparation of internal corporate employment documents, and representation in disputes involving the Fair Labor Standards Act, the North Carolina Wage and Hour Act, and other federal, state, and local employment statutes and regulations.
+He has appeared in practically all levels of state and federal courts in North Carolina and has appeared in state or federal courts in South Carolina, Ohio, Louisiana, Iowa, Maine, and Colorado.
+John also counsels and advocates for clients in constitutional and political law issues, as well as in charter school and other school choice and educational matters.

 State Court Docket Watch